 "Cel-Fi is the most sophisticated signal booster in the market.
 It is completely digital and powered by two custom-made system-on-a-chip processors with 38 digital signal processors.
 Integrated smart antenna technology tirelessly analyzes the indoor environment and automatically adjusts in real time to provide the best coverage and overall value.
 Cel-Fi ensures optimal cellular coverage – even with only one bar of signal from the mobile operator."

-This is why the Cel-Fi Go M is allowed by the FCC to deliver 65dB of gain in the Go M, well above the 50dB max legal limit of conventional mobile boosters.
+This is why the Cel-Fi boosters are allowed by the FCC to deliver 70dB of gain (in mobile mode), well above the 50dB max legal limit of conventional mobile boosters.

 There is a downside to all this technological magic however.